login

 If your question isn’t answered here, we welcome you to reach out to us over our Facebook Page or via email at info@thecalgarydanceclub.ca

 Don’t have a regular dance partner?
 Not a problem!
 Our instructors are great at changing partners often during a class, so you won’t be solo for long.
 You’ll still have a great time and learn a whole lot about different leads and follows.
 Further, we work hard to balance the classes, by either bringing in volunteers, or asking our teaching assistants to step in (briefly) during instruction to make sure everyone gets a chance to learn and dance.
-Finally, we’ve also added a Line Dances class where we teach all the foundational elements of many dances.

 We get it.
 Sometimes dance class is the only way you and your significant other can spend time together, and you would rather not be separated.
 You do not have to change partners.
 At the same time, we do find that changing partners helps everyone learn, so that if you’re struggling with a new step with one person, chances are that you will each get it sorted out with other dancers, and come back to your significant other having learned the step, leaving the two of you to enjoy your newly developed skills together.